-'''

-$ node index.js

-Listening on 3000
+\$ node index.js Listening on 3000

-'''

 Now visit http://localhost:3000/components/weather-component in your browser.
-You see the same text you saw when you rendered the weather component in the React.js playground, as in Figure 4-2.
+You see the same text you saw when you rendered the weather component in the React playground, as in Figure 4-2.
 As soon as you click the text, the click handler increases the reactive state variable, and the counter shows the new value.

-Figure 4-2: The response our browser receives from our Node.js web server
+Figure 4-2: Browser response from the Node.js web server

-You successfully created your first React.js application.
-To gain more experience with React.js, try adding a custom button component for the click counter, with a style attribute that uses a JSX expression to change the background color for odd and even counter values.
+You successfully created your first React application.
+To gain more experience with React, try adding a custom button component for the click counter, with a style attribute that uses a JSX expression to change the background color for odd and even counter values.